 Current resume or curriculum vitae.

 Three letters of reference from individuals who know you professionally or academically.
+Recommendation letters should be submitted on letterhead with a clear indication of what the relationship is between the recommender and applicant.

 Applicants will need to provide a letter detailing their interest in the program and how it may match future professional goals.

-GRE is waived for qualified applicants.
+GRE is waived for applicants with over a 3.0 GPA

 Complete the University of Cincinnati online graduate application; $65 domestic/$70 international application fee.